styx-emulator/styx-emulator/README.md

 Licensed under the BSD-2 Clause license which may be obtained from [`./LICENSE`](./LICENSE).

 Part of this work was funded by DARPA; The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

+_Distribution A: Approved for public release: Distribution is unlimited._